Geomyoidea: Relation to other rodents

 Geomyoids have been considered to be either sciuromorphous or myomorphous depending on the authority.
 The masseter muscle does not pass through the infraorbital canal; it cannot due to the position of the canal.
 Some authorities consider the geomyoids related to squirrels, beavers, and mountain beavers on this basis.

 The masseter muscle does attach directly behind the zygomatic arch in a manner very different from sciuromorphs.
 Some authorities consider geomyoids myomorphs based on this feature.
 This suggests they may be related to mice, jerboas, and perhaps dormice.

 Taxonomy

-The family †Eomyidae is alternatively referred to as a member of the superfamily Geomyoidea or as a separate superfamily (†Eomyoidea) within the shared infraorder Geomorpha. †Florentiamyidae and †Heliscomyidae are usually placed within the superfamily Geomyoidea regardless of if eomyids are treated as a separate superfamily or not (Korth et al., 1991).
+The family †Eomyidae is alternatively referred to as a member of the superfamily Geomyoidea or as a separate superfamily (†Eomyoidea) within the shared infraorder "Geomorpha" (which is also used for a genus of shield-bugs). †Florentiamyidae and †Heliscomyidae are usually placed within the superfamily Geomyoidea regardless of if eomyids are treated as a separate superfamily or not (Korth et al., 1991).
 McKenna and Bell (1997) do not recognize heliscomyids as a distinct family, placing the one or two heliscomyid genera in Geomyoidea incertae sedis.
 Sometimes the pocket gophers and heteromyids are placed as separate subfamilies within a single family (Geomyidae).
 These subfamilies are Geomyinae and Heteromyinae respectively.